San Antonio Human Smuggling Lawyers

 If you are under investigation for human smuggling in San Antonio, or anywhere in Texas, you need a federal defense lawyer at your side — and fast.
 Penalties for human smuggling charges are unforgiving in Texas, and the law does not provide much leeway.

-Full statutory definition of alien smuggling
+The full statutory definition of alien smuggling

 U.S. Code § 1324 defines human smuggling or alien trafficking as: